woman wearing safety glasses and a hard hat at an industrial site

 Insights from Industry

-Technological improvements, such as increased automation, are leading to productivity improvements.
-Increased worker output will decrease the number of new jobs created.
-However, technological improvements should increase the demand for highly skilled welding machine setters and operators.
+Technological improvements such as increased automation are increasing productivity, which will affect the number of new workers needed.
+At the same time, these technological improvements may also increase the demand for highly skilled welding machine setters and operators.

-Welders on construction projects and those who repair equipment will not be affected by technological changes to the same extent as those in the Manufacturing industry because their jobs are not easily automated.
+Welders on construction projects and those who repair equipment will not be as affected by technological changes as those in the manufacturing industry because their jobs are not easily automated.

-Construction-related manufacturing, such as architectural and structural metal fabrication, will likely offer the greatest demand for welders and related machine operators over the next few years.
-However, the phasing out of older saw and pulp mills and increased use of automation within the remaining mills will limit employment opportunities for welders and related machine operators in the wood product manufacturing sector.
+Construction-related manufacturing, such as architectural and structural metal fabrication, will likely be the highest source of demand for welders and related machine operators over the next few years.
+On the other hand, the phasing out of older saw and pulp mills and increased use of automation within the remaining mills will limit job opportunities for welders and related machine operators in the wood product manufacturing sector.

 Resources